ARBUCHELI/CODEWARS-JAVASCRIPT-PUZZLES/README.md

 # CODEWARS-JAVASCRIPT-PUZZLES

-## Coding Puzzles in Javascript from www.codewars.com
+## This repository contains solutions to some of the JavasCript Coding Puzzles found in www.codewars.com wich I decided to list as coding katas.

 ## Kata 1 - Multiply:
 Fix the code bug in the code.